 We all love coffee.
 Especially in the morning, a cup of coffee can always get me going.
 At first you might be satisfied with instant coffee, but sooner or later you will want something taste better and more stylish, and you will start looking at brewing coffee with coffee ground and a coffee maker.
 We understand that choosing the best coffee machine could be a bit of a headache, and probably cost you a few cups of coffee too!
 Hopefully, this guide can help you choose the machine you like.

-A list of different coffee type
+A list of different coffee types – which is your favorite?

 The process of coffee making always involves grounding the coffee seeds and then brewing with hot water to extract the flavour.
 What separates an espresso from a filtered coffee is the fineness of the grind and the way how hot water mixes with the coffee ground.
 Here’s a list of different coffee type: